elderec/bluetooth-autoconnect/README.md

                     trusted devices when an adapter is powered on -h, --help        Print this help message
-  -v, --verbose     Show more detailed log messages
+  -v, --verbose     Show more detailed log messages -w, --whitelist   Whitelist of devices to connect to
 ```

 Simply running the script will scan all powered on adapters and connect to any available devices